DamCB/tyssue/INSTALL.md

 ## Installing tyssue with conda

-If you already have a conda environment ready:
+If you have a conda environment ready:
 ```
 conda install -c conda-forge tyssue
 ```